Many introverts are naturally gifted writers. So why do they clam up or draw a blank when talking out loud?

 Anyone who’s ever suffered from anxiety knows it’s mentally and emotionally draining.
 That mental drain can make it harder to think, focus, and recall information.
-During times of anxiety, big or small, the stress hormone cortisol is released, which can interfere with memory and concentration, among other things — which in turn, makes it harder to speak.
+During times of anxiety, big or small, the stress hormone cortisol is released, which can interfere with memory and concentration, among other things, which makes it harder to speak.

 Writing Uses Different Brain Pathways

 If introverts commonly experience a “word problem,” it might seem strange, then, that they’re also known as talented writers.
-In fact, plenty of bestselling authors are self-professed introverts, from John Green to J.K.
+In fact, plenty of prolific authors are self-professed introverts, from John Green to J.K.
 Rowling.
-Even if you’re an introvert who doesn’t write for a living, you probably prefer texting and emailing over big in-person meetings or talking on the phone.
+Even if you’re an introvert who doesn’t write for a living, you may prefer texting and emailing over in-person meetings or talking on the phone.

 If, like me on the podcast, you find your mind going blank, the best thing you can do is try to relax and let your mind wander.
 When your mind wanders, it may latch onto the right key to pull up the memory you need.
 Buy yourself some time by saying, “I need a few moments to think about that.”
 If all else fails, tell the person you’ll get back to them later — via text or email.

 You might like: